openshift/origin-aggregated-logging/README.md

   same as in previous versions.
 There should be minimal performance impact to ES while running this and it will not perform an install.

+## Adding Elasticsearch replicas

+If you need to scale up the number of Elasticsearch instances your cluster uses it is not as simple as changing the number of replicas.
+This is due to the nature of Persistent volumes and how Elasticsearch is configured to store its data.

+Instead, you will need to create a Deployment Configuration for each replica.

+The Deployer created templates during installation with the Elasticsearch configurations provided to it: `logging-es-template` and `logging-es-ops-template` if the Deployer was run with `ENABLE_OPS_CLUSTER=true`.

+To create an additional Deployment Configuration, run the `oc new-app` command against the cluster you'd like to scale up for (`logging-es-template` or `logging-es-ops-template`).

+#### Note
+  With the above command, your Deployment Configuration will be created without a Persistent Volume.
+If you would like to create a replica with a Persistent Volume attached to it upon creation you can instead run the following command to create your DC with a PVC attached.

+    $ oc process {your_es_cluster_template} | oc volume -f - \
+       --add --overwrite --name=elasticsearch-storage \
+       --type=persistentVolumeClaim --claim-name={your_pvc}`

 ## EFK Health

 Determining the health of an EFK deployment and if it is running can be assessed